zhenyuanlu/python-notebook/docs/05_loops_comprehensions.md

 ### 5.1.1.
 For Loops

+In this section, we will cover the following statements and functions:

 - Basic Usage: The for loop iterates over a list of pets and prints each pet's name.
 This is the simplest usage of a for loop.
 - `break` Statement: The for loop is used in combination with a conditional statement and break, which terminates the loop once a specific condition is met.
-In this case, the loop is terminated when the pet name is `Barkalot`.
 - `continue` Statement: The continue statement is used to skip the rest of the current loop iteration and immediately start the next one.
-Here, when the pet name is `Barkalot`, the loop prints a special message and then immediately starts the next iteration, skipping the usual print statement.
 - Nested for Loops: This demonstrates the concept of nested loops, where a for loop is contained within another for loop.
-The outer loop iterates over the pet names, and the inner loop iterates over the letters `a` and `b` or the numbers `0` and `1`.
 - `range()` Function: The `range()` function generates a sequence of numbers over which the for loop iterates.
 The function can be called with different numbers of arguments to change the start, end, and step size of the sequence.

 This chapter provides an excellent foundation for understanding loops in Python.
-The various concepts and techniques it introduces are fundamental to many kinds of programming tasks.

 **Basic Usage**